 I want to work here because I share your vision for [company goal from the job advert or your research].
 I’ve got [X] years of experience [example that proves you share the company’s vision], and everything I’ve read about [Company Name] leads me to believe that I could continue following my passion for [example of work you do that aligns with the company’s goals].

-‘Why do you want to work for us?’ answer examples
+10 situation-specific answers for ‘Why do you want to work for us?’

-Still unsure about how to answer if an employer asks why you want to work with them?
+Still trying to figure out how to answer if an employer asks why you want to work with them?
 Here are 10 more sample answers for:

 Answers for inexperienced candidates